MoranLeven/ProjectAlphabet/README.md

 # ProjectAlphabet
 Print Alphabet character with their pattern.
 And feel free to tweak the code.
+Might be handy in case of your lab mst and can act as figlet.
+Still under development.....
 ## [PROJECT ALPHABET](https://github.com/MoranLeven/ProjectAlphabet/blob/master/Project%20Alphabet.py)